Make batch requests with the REST APIs

 POST https://fabrikam.sharepoint.com/_api/$batch HTTP/1.1 Authorization: Bearer <access token omitted> Content-Type: multipart/mixed; boundary=batch_7ba8d60b-efce-4a2f-b719-60c27cc0e70e Host: fabrikam.sharepoint.com Content-Length: 647 Expect: 100-continue --batch_7ba8d60b-efce-4a2f-b719-60c27cc0e70e Content-Type: multipart/mixed; boundary=changeset_efb6b37c-a5cd-45cb-8f5f-4d648006e65d --changeset_efb6b37c-a5cd-45cb-8f5f-4d648006e65d Content-Type: application/http Content-Transfer-Encoding: binary DELETE https://fabrikam.sharepoint.com/_api/Web/lists/getbytitle('OldList') HTTP/1.1 If-Match: "1" --changeset_efb6b37c-a5cd-45cb-8f5f-4d648006e65d-- --batch_7ba8d60b-efce-4a2f-b719-60c27cc0e70e Content-Type: application/http Content-Transfer-Encoding: binary GET https://fabrikam.sharepoint.com/_api/Web/lists HTTP/1.1 --batch_7ba8d60b-efce-4a2f-b719-60c27cc0e70e--

-There are OData libraries that support OData batching for many languages.
-Two examples are below.
+OData libraries support OData batching for many languages.
+Following are two examples.
 For a more complete list, see OData Libraries.